-Because occupations involving physical labor dominate the local economy, Holyoke is generally considered to be a blue-collar town.
-36.87% of the Holyoke workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Holyoke is a blue-collar town, with 36.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Holyoke is a city of managers, construction workers and builders, and service providers.
 There are especially a lot of people living in Holyoke who work in management occupations (20.09%), farm management occupations (8.06%), and office and administrative support (6.07%).

-Being a small city, Holyoke does not have a public transit system used by locals to get to and from work.
+Holyoke is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Holyoke citizens is a little higher than the average for US cities and towns: 23.73% of adults in Holyoke have at least a bachelor's degree.
+The citizens of Holyoke are slightly better educated than the national average of 21.84% for all cities and towns, with 23.73% of adults in Holyoke having a bachelor's degree or advanced degree.

 The per capita income in Holyoke in 2022 was $38,335, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,340 for a family of four.
 However, Holyoke contains both very wealthy and poor people as well.